whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/new_project_on_create.md

 ## 7. Canonical samplesheet

-The editable project sample sheet is:
+The editable project samplesheet is:

 - `samplesheet.csv`